 $245.00 for the first year

-This is a professional fee-only which includes all necessary visits with the optometrist.
-Costs of contact lenses and/or drops etc. are not included in this fee.
+Note: This is a professional fee that includes all required visits with your optometrist.
+Contact lenses, drops, glasses, or other materials are not included in this fee.

-Treatment strategy may need to be adjusted due to factors such as adaptation, presence of adverse effects, or lack of adequate response.
-Professional fees related to changes in treatment strategy are included in annual fees; material costs are not included.
+Your doctor may adjust your myopia treatment strategy based on factors such as adaptation, adverse effects, or lack of adequate response.
+Professional fees related to changes in treatment strategy are included in annual fees, while material costs are not included.

-Although Myopia Control is only starting to become more widely used to treat child-onset myopia, the principles and strategies used at Mountain View Optometry are based on evidence-based guidelines and protocols.
-However, as the individual response can vary to any chosen treatment, results are not guaranteed.
+Myopia management therapy is rapidly becoming a first-line treatment for child-onset myopia.
+The principles and strategies employed at Mountain View Optometry are based on evidence-based guidelines and updated protocols.
+However, as individual response can vary to any chosen treatment, results are not guaranteed.